CrimsonAS/qtsdl/README.md

 qtsdl
 =====

-Just a silly proof-of-concept.
-Nothing much to see here.
+Just a silly proof-of-concept showing that QML can be successfully used to deal with alternative item sets instead of QtQuick.
+Nothing much to see here, and probably not all that useful.

 license
 =======